-- 1. appraise personal dance skills - 2. appraise dance work of others - 3. work autonomously and constructively with others - 4. apply anatomical principles of movement and safe dance practice - 5. demonstrate kinaesthetic awareness and movement skills - 6. apply awareness of performance skills and appropriate dance technique - 7. create a personal movement vocabulary to express an intent - 8. apply structure and form to the design of own dance works to suit intent - = denotes criteria that are both internally and externally assessed
+- 1. analyse personal dance skills - 2. analyse dance work of others - 3. work autonomously and constructively with others - 4. apply anatomical principles of movement and safe dance practice - 5. apply kinaesthetic awareness and movement skills - 6. apply performance skills and appropriate dance technique - 7. create a personal movement vocabulary to express an intent - 8. apply structure and form to the design of own dance works to suit intent - = denotes criteria that are both internally and externally assessed